 Your Furnace is Short Cycling

 When you get the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” it’s saying your furnace is short cycling.
 Short cycling is when the furnace turns on for a brief period of time then switches off.
 This HVAC game of red light, green light prevents your home from heating up and can drive up your energy bill.
 It can also increase deterioration on your furnace.
 It may also be more likely to break down and may even require replacement more quickly.

 Without Furnace Heads Up, you might not detect your furnace is turning on and off frequently, since its blower fan might keep going.
 This feature can pick up on power interruptions that take place during short cycling.

 How Do I Keep My Furnace from Short Cycling?

-Change Your Air Filter Regularly
+Replace Your Air Filter Often